 National Advertising Division (NAD)

 The National Advertising Division monitors national advertising in all media, enforcing high standards of truth and accuracy.
-NAD examines advertising claims made for goods and services as diverse and critical as telecommunications, infant nutrition, over-the-counter medication and dietary supplements and “green” products.
+NAD examines advertising claims made for goods and services as diverse and critical as telecommunications, infant nutrition, over-the-counter medication and dietary supplements and on a wide variety of issues including clinically proven or efficacy claims, environmental, “green” or natural claims, product demonstrations, the use of endorsements or influencer marketing (including their disclosures), consumer reviews or sponsored content.
 NAD accepts complaints from consumers, competing advertisers and local Better Business Bureaus.
 NAD’s decisions represent the single largest body of advertising decisions in the U.S.

-In addition to its own monitoring, NAD provides a fast, expert forum for the resolution of competitors’ disputes.
+In addition to its own monitoring, NAD resolves competitor disputes in a forum dedicated to reviewing advertising disputes.
 NAD handles about 150 cases each year and publicly reports its formal decisions.

 Challenging a Competitor’s Claims

-When a competitor’s false advertising claims threaten a company’s reputation and market share, decision makers need to answer three key questions:
+When a competitor’s advertising harms consumer trust or threatens a company’s reputation and market share, decision makers need to answer three key questions:

 - Which forum – federal court, network clearance process, Federal Trade Commission complaint or NAD challenge – will produce the fastest result?